Saidie Cluster

 Running a Job On the Cluster

-When working with a cluster you won’t be running programs as you would on a personal computer or server.
+When working with a cluster you will not be running programs as you would on a personal computer or server.
 Instead, you interact with the cluster by issuing commands to the job scheduler.
-This is done via the command line and with scripts submitted to the scheduler to run your job.
+This is done via the command line with scripts submitted to the scheduler to run your job.
 A typical workflow would involve the steps below.

-- For Linux and OSX users, we recommend scp, sftp.
+• For Linux and MacOS users, we recommend scp or sftp

-- Write or edit your submission script to add your required scheduler options and what commands are needed to launch your program.
+• Write or edit your submission script to add your required scheduler options and the commands needed to launch your program.

-- Load any modules, activate virtual environments, or set any other environment variables that are required, these are not added by default.
+• Load any modules, activate virtual environments, and set any environment variables that are required; these are not added by default.

-sbatch sample_submission.sh - For info on how to submit, watch, cancel, or find info on your job please see the basic usage guide.
+• Information on how to submit, watch, cancel, or find the status of your job please see the basic usage guide.

-- Instead of outputting to your terminal window, by default standard output and errors from your job will be put in a text file in the same directory where you submitted the job from.
+• Instead of outputting to your terminal window, by default standard output and errors from your job will be put in a text file in the same directory from which you submitted the job.
 You can then check any output or move it to another location for further processing.
 The location can be modified by SBATCH options.

 Example Workflow